vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 The classification is depicted in Fig.3.
 <p><img src="qTheoryArchitectureEn.png" alt="" /></p>
 Figure 3.
 The classification of a queueing system in UML2 SP<br/>
-Further we shall discuss new frames and new concepts.<br/>
+Further we shall discuss new frames and new concepts.
+#### Queueing theory
+The "Reusable component" package define **Queueing theory** concept.
+In UML2 SP a theory is a classification of systems.
 #### Scheme of queueing system
 The "Containers" package define **schemes** of queueing systems.In our classification exist one scheme.
 #### Work site
-A "ItemOfList" frame define **Work site** concept, i.e. cells to service, and links between them.
+The "ItemOfList" frame define **Work site** concept, i.e. cells to service, and links between them.
 It is a *configuration space* of system.
 #### Taxonomy
 The "Abstract classes" package define **taxonomy** of queueing systems and consist three abstract classes.